 Start your East Coast road trip in the vibrant college town of Ithaca, located at the southernmost tip of Cayuga Lake.
 This city is home to the Ivy League school of Cornell University and the equally as brainy Ithaca College, so the downtown is full of fun, science-driven and interactive attractions that are worth visiting.
 Ithaca is proud of its hippie vibe, so definitely don’t skip the vegan restaurants or the shops full of unique, handmade goods.
-Go during the warmer months so that you can enjoy the area with a few fewer layers.
+Go during the warmer months so that you can enjoy the area with less layers.

 From Ithaca, head northwest to the Finger Lakes National Forest.
 These are public lands that offer hundreds of miles worth of hiking and camping with gorgeous panoramic views and pastoral farms.
 There aren’t any permits or passes needed, but for just $10 a night you can snag one of the nine campsites at the Blueberry Patch Campground.
 The campsites have short trails that connect to the long and winding Interloken Trail which runs through farmland, rolling hills, and the stunning National Forest.
 Spend a day or two exploring the area and enjoying this spacious campsite.

-After a day or two in the Finger Lake National Forest travel 15 minutes west to Watkins Glen State Park.
+After a day or two in the Finger Lakes National Forest travel 15 minutes west to Watkins Glen State Park.
 The area is well-known for the gorges and waterfalls, and Watkins Glen does not disappoint.
 Explore its 19 waterfalls, caverns, 200-foot cliffs and hike up 832 stone steps to the top.
 As a bonus, leashed dogs are allowed, so you don’t have to leave your pup in the car.

 For your final destination on the road trip, visit Seneca Lake, the largest of the glacial Finger Lakes.
 From fishing to kayaks and canoes to an afternoon of swimming, you really can’t go wrong with any spot along this beautiful body of water.
 Good news for wine-lovers, the Finger Lakes region is also known as the wine country of New York with over 100 wineries and vineyards in the area.
 So, swing by one to sample a few sips!